chihchiehchen/Beyond-Classification-Elaborating-Network-Predictions-for-Better-Weakly-Supervised-Quantization/README.md

 ```

 Checkpoints can be downloaded at https://drive.google.com/file/d/1jy4WIxom5PbhNRL2SzbjVezBCZa7sr_d/view?usp=sharing , where segdense_checkpoint-16.pth.tar is the checkpoint for this model.
-(And rdnet_checkpoint-2.pth.tar is the checkpoint for the pretrained RDNet on the ICH dataset) \
+(And rdnet_checkpoint-2.pth.tar is the checkpoint for the pretrained RDNet on the ICH dataset)

 To generate heatmaps from your own DICOM/NIfTI files, first we need to transfer the DICOM/NIfTI files into Numpy files, concat three consequent slices together with window width = 130, window level = 25,
 and finally save them ans PNG images.
 We provide the scripts in utils/transfer_to_png.py

-to Do:
+to do:
 reorganize the training script.